How to Become a Certified Nurse-Midwife in Oklahoma: Complete 2026 Guide

 • Cherokee County: 11.0% of licensed certified nurse-midwives

-(Salary data for nurse-midwives reported by the U.S. Bureau of Labor Statistics in May 2023.
+(National salary data for nurse-midwives reported by the U.S. Bureau of Labor Statistics in May 2024.
+Oklahoma salary data from the 2025 market analysis.
 Figures represent state data, not school-specific information.
 Job growth data provided by Projections Central, a resource funded by the U.S. Department of Labor’s Employment and Training Administration.
 Conditions in your area may vary.
-Information accessed May 2025.)
+Information accessed January 2026.)

 Beginning Your Journey: Essential Next Steps

-For the most currentlicensing information, application procedures, and regulatory updates, contact the Oklahoma Board of Nursing directly at (405) 962-1800 or visit their official website.
+For the most current licensing information, application procedures, and regulatory updates, contact the Oklahoma Board of Nursing directly at (405) 962-1800 or visit their official website.
 Begin exploring educational pathways to become a certified nurse-midwife and take the first step toward this rewarding healthcare career.

+Step 6.
 Frequently Asked Questions

 How long does it take to become a certified nurse-midwife in Oklahoma?